ajayHase-IITh/ml-deployment/README.md

 # ml-deployment
-### code referenced from Deployment of Machine learning Models course of udemy
+### The Code is referenced from 'Deployment of Machine learning Models' course of Udemy